rubyaustralia/rubyconfau-2013-cfp/README.md

 # RubyConf Australia 2013 Call for Proposals

-So, you are interested in giving a talk at the inaugural Ruby conference in Australia?
+So, you are interested in giving a talk at [RubyConf Australia 2013](http://rubyconf.org.au), the first ever Ruby conference to be held in Australia?

-And what better way to submit a talk proposal than via GitHub!
+What better way to submit a talk proposal than via GitHub!

 ## Here is what to do